Welcome to Diablo Valley Oncology & Hematology

 We are one of the largest free standing cancer treatment sites in the county.
 We maintain a full staff of compassionate and technically-expert chemotherapy certified nurses and oncology physicians, ensuring medical coverage at all times while patients are receiving treatment.
 Nurses are constantly monitoring and assisting patients, resulting in the highest nurse to patient ratio and the absolute best quality of care.
 We are proud of the outstanding staff throughout the organization; our entire team is dedicated to the goal of easing patients through their journey while meeting each individuals needs.

-, forming Contra Costa County’s first private multi-specialty group of its kind.
-Urology and oncology are complementary specialties which enables us to deliver an unprecedented level of continuity of care to patients requiring both specialty services.
+, forming one of Contra Costa County’s first private multi-specialty group of its kind.
+Urology, surgery and oncology are complementary specialties which enables us to deliver an unprecedented level of continuity of care to patients requiring both specialty services.
 Our unique structure allows our doctors and nurses to work closely and cohesively, providing the most coordinated care possible for each patient.

 Finding hope in a difficult diagnosis